Spending Spring in Greece is not the most common choice. People typically associate Greece with being a summer travel destination.

 This region is well deserved at least a 10-day itinerary.
 Don’t miss the Byzantine castle towns of Monemvasia and Mystras, along with the little seaside town of Gytheio.

-Festivals and Events During Spring in Greece
+Events in Spring in Greece

 Greece is a deeply religious country with more than 90% of the population identifying as Orthodox.
 Here, Easter is just as important as Christmas.